 Media Literacy Best Practices

-The passage of this bill demonstrated that the legislature acknowledged the importance of best practices in media literacy education.
+The passage of this memorial demonstrated that the legislature acknowledged the importance of best practices in media literacy education.

 HM49 also asks the Public Education Department (PED) and local school districts to develop best practices and to offer media literacy, defined as “the ability to access, analyze, evaluate, develop, produce and interpret media, and it encompasses the foundational skills that lead to digital citizenship.”
 Digital citizenship “requires a diverse set of skills related to current technology and social media use and includes the norms of appropriate, responsible and healthy behavior.”